-Soldiers may have the money deducted from one paycheck, or spread the withholding over as much as a year, depending on their remaining
+Soldiers may have the money deducted from one paycheck, or spread the withholding over as much as a year, depending on their remaining time in service.

 "This is not a contribution," Jaynes said.
 "It's a base-pay deduction by an amount that continues until the soldier has accumulated \$1,200."